 How to turn ON and OFF your motorcycle?
-In my recent Facebook post, I’ve asked “How do you switch off your motorcycle after riding” and there were mixed answers and I appreciate all the comments given.
+In my recent Facebook post, I asked “How do you switch off your motorcycle after riding” there were mixed answers and I appreciate all the comments given.

 Whilst this is debatable over the years, I’ll share my opinion and I may be wrong but you can either agree or disagree with me.

-As you know, there are various ways on how to turn ON and OFF your motorcycle, be it via the ignition, kill switch and side stand, but what is the proper way?
+As you know, there are various ways how to turn ON and OFF your motorcycle, be it via the ignition, kill switch or side stand, but what is the proper way?

 First of all, Let’s try to understand the basics.